tailrecursion/hlisp-starter/README.md

   `<script type="text/hlisp">` element.
 Lisp source can be contained in this script element, to be evaluated in the environment of the page.

+* **Code libraries and namespaces.**

+  How will library code be managed?

+  **Solution:** ClojureScript has excellent support for libraries, namespaces, import and export of references, etc.

 * **Event handlers and dynamic interface.**

   How will the goals of first-class event streams and composable callbacks be